FDA Clears First AI Software for Hemorrhage Triage of Combat Casualties

+FORT DETRICK, Md. – The U.S. Food and Drug Administration has cleared a first-of-its-kind artificial intelligence-powered smartphone application developed by the U.S. Army Medical Research and Development Command’s Biotechnology High Performance Computing Software Applications Institute that uses vital-sign data from trauma patients to assess their risk of hemorrhage.
+The clearance is a major milestone that allows MRDC to license the invention for use in military applications that could save the lives of trauma combat casualties who are at risk of massive blood loss.

 The Automated Processing of the Physiological Registry for Assessment of Injury Severity Hemorrhage Risk Index, or APPRAISE-HRI, is the first triage system ever cleared by the FDA for assessing hemorrhage risk of trauma patients.
-Developed by the U.S. Army Medical Research and Development Command’s Biotechnology High Performance Computing Software Applications Institute, a division of the Telemedicine and Advanced Technology Research Center, APPRAISE-HRI consists of an Android app that collects heart rate and blood pressure data received via Bluetooth from a patient’s external vital-sign monitor and analyzes the pattern in these data to estimate the patient’s potential risk of uncontrolled bleeding.
+It consists of an Android app that collects heart rate and blood pressure data received via Bluetooth from a patient’s external vital-sign monitor and analyzes the pattern in these data to estimate the patient’s potential risk of uncontrolled bleeding.

+Over 90% of combat casualties die at or near the point of injury before they can be evacuated to a medical treatment facility.
+Furthermore, the primary cause of death among combat casualties is uncontrolled bleeding, which starves the brain and vital organs of the oxygen they need to survive.
+The APPRAISE-HRI application can stratify the risk of hemorrhage within 10 minutes, greatly assisting medics in triaging casualties in prolonged field care scenarios with limited resources in time to improve their chances of survival.

+Dr. Jaques Reifman, senior research scientist and director of BHSAI, a division of Telemedicine and Advanced Technology Research Center, leads the team that developed, tested and obtained regulatory clearance for the APPRAISE-HRI application.
+He says the clearance represents the culmination of over two decades of hard work performing multiple clinical studies to collect enough high-quality data to train the AI algorithm so that it could produce results of a sufficiently high degree of reliability.
+The Defense Health Program and MRDC’s Combat Casualty Care Research Program and Medical Materiel Development Activity sponsored the multiple phases of the research from inception to FDA clearance.
+The Henry M. Jackson Foundation for the Advancement of Military Medicine supported BHSAI’s research.

 |Date Taken: